-The John Deere Tech sequence is a two-year degree option under the Power and Machinery A.A.S. program.
+The John Deere Tech sequence is a two-year degree option under the Agricultural Power Machinery or Diesel Technology (A.A.S.) program.
 The degree program is completed in 21 months.
 Four semesters are spent at SUNY Cobleskill and a minimum of 20 weeks is spent in the John Deere sponsoring dealership as a paid internship.
 Students will be involved in this work experience during semester and summer breaks.

 To fulfill requirements for the A.A.S. degree, students must complete a minimum of 60 credit hours of academic work with a GPA of 2.00 or above.
 These credits include 34 credits of major field requirements, 6 on advisement track and 20 credits in prescribed areas of liberal arts and sciences.